 So he made his argument anyway.
-If physical evidence gathered after an illegal arrest was tainted, he asked, why should an incriminating statement made after an illegal arrest be any different?
+If physical evidence gathered after an illegal arrested was tainted, he asked, why should an incriminating statement made after an illegal arrest be any different?

 And sure enough, the prosecutors missed the precedents Kamisar had found, the junkie was let off, and that was that.
 Ring one bell for the Fourth Amendment’s guarantee against unreasonable searches and seizures.
 Maybe the junkie had meant to sell the heroin, maybe not.
 But the Constitution protects everybody against a government that ignores the due process of law.
 So if you like your own right to due process, you stand up for a drug user’s right to due process, too.
 At least that’s how civil libertarians see it, and that was how Kamisar saw it.

 Still, Kamisar knew that as a matter of law, the inconsistency between the tainted evidence and the tainted confession still stood.
 It didn’t make sense.
 But what could he do about it?
 It would take months of research to argue his case as a general principle, and no working lawyer has time for that.
 He’d done his little pro bono stint and now he had to get back to work on regular cases.

 But it bothered him.
 He’d sure love to have the time to run a thing like that to the ground.